valentina-b/book-my-wedding-wish/README.md

 ![Owner's statistics overview](readme-files/images/future-features/img-future-feature-owner-stats.png)

 4. **Broken image placeholder** - this feature was originally planned but hasn't been prioritised.
-At the moment the user can submit any kind of URL in the forms instead of links to the images for wishlist header image and present images.
+At the moment, the user can submit any kind of URL in the forms instead of links to the images for wishlist header image and present images.
 It would be great to have a placeholder image that appears in case the image link gets broken.
 Alternatively, the owners would be able to upload the images themselves instead of linking.